This Week in Pittsburgh History: The City Records Its Coldest Day Ever

 The record-setting day occurred during a frigid cold snap when the low temperature was below zero for four straight days.

 On Jan.
-19, 1994, 28 years ago this week, Pittsburgh recorded its coldest temperature ever.
+19, 1994, Pittsburgh recorded its coldest temperature ever.
 Early that morning, the mercury dropped to minus 22 degrees, according to the National Weather Service.

 Later, when the sun came up, it warmed all the way to minus 3 degrees, matching the record for the coldest high temperature in Pittsburgh.